proycon/gecco/README.md

 ========================================================================
-GECCO - Generic Enviroment for Context-Aware Correction of Orthography
+GECCO - Generic Environment for Context-Aware Correction of Orthography
 =======================================================================

 A generic modular framework for spelling correction